GSA/digitalgov.gov/content/posts/2016-12-01-lessons-learned-evaluating-video-content.md

   - video
 ---

 If you were to perform research on the value proposition of training videos, you would notice that opinions are split on their efficacy.
-Despite all the tools that are out there that can help you evaluate video quality, views, and drop-off, there are some things that should be considered in the analysis of your organization’s  videos.
-{% include image/full-width.html img="https://www.WHATEVER/files/2017/03/600-x-400-Time-to-evaluate-concept-clock-donskarpo-iStock-Thinkstock-500832345.jpg" %}
+Despite all the tools that are out there that can help you evaluate video quality, views, and drop-off, there are some things that should be considered in the analysis of your organization’s videos. {% img="https://www.WHATEVER/files/2017/03/600-x-400-Time-to-evaluate-concept-clock-donskarpo-iStock-Thinkstock-500832345.jpg" alt="Stopwatch with the words, "Time to Evaluate."" %}

 As a member of the Service Design practice at the Consumer Financial Protection Bureau (CFPB), I was tasked with a research project evaluating how non-consumers interact with the CFPB in regards to complaint data.
 This audience included companies, federal and state level government agencies, and congressional offices.
 Each group accesses a “portal” to either respond to complaints (companies) or to have access to complaint data (congressional offices and government agencies).
 The tasks that are performed in each respective portal vary dependent upon responsibilities.